 - Exposure to certain chemicals or solvents

-If you are having symptoms of lymphoma, your health care provider will carefully check for swelling or lumps in the neck, underarms, and groin.
+If you are having symptoms of lymphoma, your doctor will carefully check for swelling or lumps in the neck, underarms, and groin.
 If the lymph nodes don't feel normal, your doctor will perform a biopsy.
-The doctor will remove a small piece of the lymph node -- or, in the case of cutaneous T-cell lymphoma, a growth from the skin -- and a pathologist will examine the tissue under a microscope to check for cancer cells.
+The doctor will remove a small piece of the lymph node -- or in the case of cutaneous T-cell lymphoma, a growth from the skin -- and a pathologist will examine the tissue under a microscope to check for cancer cells.

 If you have cancer, your doctor will do more tests to find out if the cancer has spread to other parts of the body (staging).
-This may involve blood and bone marrow tests, computed tomography (CT) scans, positron emission tomography scans (PET), cobmination PET/CT scans, and, possibly, a laparotomy, in which the doctor cuts into the abdomen and checks the organs for cancer.
+This may involve blood and bone marrow tests, computed tomography (CT) scans, positron emission tomography scans (PET), combination PET/CT scans, and, possibly a laparotomy, during which the doctor cuts into the abdomen and checks the organs for cancer.

 Your doctor will develop a treatment plan based on the diagnosis, the stage of the disease, the size of the tumor, and your general health and age.

-Your health care provider may prescribe the following drug therapies:
+Your doctor may prescribe the following drug therapies: